The internet has exposed us to threats and risks previously unheard of. Google knows more about me than my mom does.

 1. Hire a specialist

-Hire an mobile app development company that has experience with developing a HIPAA compliant app, freelancers are a strict no-no
+Hire an mobile app development company that has experience with to develop a HIPAA compliant mobile app, freelancers are a strict no-no

 2. Mitigate risks involved

 - Do not store data on the device